At a glance

 Where will I work?

 Your accommodation has several single and shared bedrooms, as well as a communal kitchen and a swimming pool.
 Only volunteers of the same sex are permitted to share a room.
-You’ll all assist with some basic maintenance and cleaning at the house.
+You’ll all pitch in to help with some basic maintenance and cleaning at the house.

 What is a typical day on this project like?